Rightpoint/rust-universal-template/README.md

 $ cargo install cargo-lipo
 ```

+#### Bitcode

-If you want Bitcode support you'll need to use a Rust nightly 1.2.7+ build (as of 4-27-2018):
+If you want Bitcode support you'll need to use a Rust nightly 1.2.7+ build (as of 4-27-2018).
+Unfortunately there still seems to be some issues with Bitcode so it is disabled for now.
+For more information see issue https://github.com/rust-lang/rust/issues/35968.

 ```bash
 $ rustup toolchain install nightly